epccs/RPUadpt/Hardware/Testing/readme.md

 Note: There is not a bootloader, it just sets fuses.

-Disconnect the ICSP tool and measure the input current for 8Mhz internal at 3.3V.
+Disconnect the ICSP tool and measure the input current for 12Mhz crystal at 3.3V.
+It takes a long time to settel.

 ```
+{   "I_IN_MCU_12MHZ_LP-CRYSTAL_mA":[5.1,5.2,5.0,5.5,5.3,5.1,5.1,]}
+# old values for referance
 {   "I_IN_MCU_8MHZ_INTRN_mA":[4.0,4.0,4.4,4.1,4.3,]}
 ```